Cris-Blitz/midea_ac_lan_without_aux_heat/README.md

 - Extra sensors and switches.
 - Synchronize status with the appliance by long TCP connection in time.

+This is a fix for https://github.com/georgezhao2010/midea_ac_lan/ by @georgezhao2010

 This component inspired from the repository at [@mac-zhou](https://github.com/mac-zhou/midea-msmart) which provides similar functionality for Midea air conditioners.
 This component include verbatim or adapted portions of the code from his great projects.

 Thanks also to [@NeoAcheron](https://github.com/NeoAcheron/midea-ac-py).

-⭐If this component is helpful for you, please star it, it encourages me a lot.

 ***❗Note: Home Assistant 2022.5 or higher required for this integration***